maikelvl/workspace/README.md

 A consistent development environment for all your Macs using Vagrant, CoreOS and Docker.

 ### Why this project?
 The usual development machine has all kinds of software installed on the main operating system, which can be a pain to setup and keep consistent across all your machines.
-This Workspace get you up and running by leveraging Vagrant.
-Combined with CoreOS and Docker this gives you a workspace which is configurable in code, and therefore consistent.
+This Workspace gets you up and running by leveraging Vagrant combined with CoreOS and Docker this gives you a workspace which is configured in code, thus repeatable and therefore consistent.

 ## Workspace installation
 To run Vagrant we need virtual machine software.
 A free and good option is to use VirtualBox.
-For performance reasons, you may want to choose VMWare Fusion, however it requires a license for VMWare Fusion itself and the Vagrant VMWare provider.
+For performance reasons, you may want to choose VMware Fusion, however this requires a license for VMWare Fusion itself and the Vagrant VMWare provider.

 #### VirtualBox
 To install your workspace just run the following in your terminal: